berksengul17/berksengul17/README.md

 Full-Stack Developer / Robotics Enthusiast
 ------------------------------------------

-I am passionate computer engineer with experience in web development, mobile application development, and robotics.
-I have graduated from IZTECH in the summer of 2025 as a high honor student with a GPA of 3.77/4.00.
+I am a passionate computer engineer with experience in web development, mobile application development, and robotics.
+I graduated from IZTECH in the summer of 2025 as a high honor student with a GPA of 3.77/4.00.

 * 🌍  I'm based in Izmir/Türkiye
 * ✉️  You can contact me at [berksengul17@gmail.com](mailto:berksengul17@gmail.com)